 - family members outside the province

-The Public Trustee gathers details about the estate by:
+The Public Guardian and Trustee gathers details about the estate by:

 - contacting financial institutions